MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/authentication-errors-tls12-support.md

  > [!NOTE]
  > Even after upgrading to TLS 1.2 on Windows 10 machines, it's important to make sure that cipher suites match Azure Front Door (AFD) support, because Microsoft 365 and AFD have a slight difference in cipher suite support.
 >
-> For TLS1.2 the following cipher suites are supported by AFD:
+> For TLS 1.2 the following cipher suites are supported by AFD:
 >
 > - TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
 > - TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256
 > - TLS_DHE_RSA_WITH_AES_256_GCM_SHA384
 > - TLS_DHE_RSA_WITH_AES_128_GCM_SHA256
 >
->To add cipher suites, either deploy a group policy or use local group policy as described in [Configuring TLS Cipher Suite Order by using Group Policy](/windows-server/security/tls/manage-tls#configuring-tls-cipher-suite-order-by-using-group-policy&preserve-view=true).
+> To add cipher suites, either deploy a group policy or use local group policy as described in [Configuring TLS Cipher Suite Order by using Group Policy](/windows-server/security/tls/manage-tls#configuring-tls-cipher-suite-order-by-using-group-policy&preserve-view=true).
 >
-> When editing the Cipher Suite order , ensure that you add the 4 mentioned above to the TOP of the list.
+> Edit the order of the cipher suites to ensure that these four suites are at the top of the list.
 >
 > For more information, see [What are the current cipher suites supported by Azure Front Door?](/azure/frontdoor/front-door-faq#what-are-the-current-cipher-suites-supported-by-azure-front-door-&preserve-view=true).